Friday, 12 June 2020 18:30:00 Europe/London

 Caged feeders are a simpler design, but can take up a bit more space.
 The cage keeps squirrels away from the bird seed by simply putting the seed out of reach.

 Most feeders are designed to keep larger birds off your feeders by having a smaller perch.
 This makes it difficult for larger birds to feed.
-Some of them are very canny though, so you could look to buy either a spring-loaded feeder, or a caged feeder, which aalong with keeping squirrels at bay, have the added benefit of keeping larger birds away.
+Some of them are very canny though, so you could look to buy either a spring-loaded feeder, or a caged feeder, which along with keeping squirrels at bay, have the added benefit of keeping larger birds away.
 Lastly, avoid putting your feeders close to handy perches such as branches that larger birds can use.
-One of our best selling feeders is The Nuttery’s large seed feeder.

 What else can I do to keep unwanted birds and animals away?